 Tim, New Zealand, July 2023

-New Caledonia was named by Captain James Cook as its northern coastline reminded of Scotland when he sailed these waters in 1774.
-France took possession in 1853, and administers the island group to this day.
-With its idyllic location and natural splendour, New Caledonia provides everything a visitor can wish for in a South Pacific getaway, and more.
+New Caledonia was named by Captain James Cook in 1774, as its northern coastline reminded him of Scotland.
+France took possession of the island in 1853 and continues to administer the island group to this day.
+With its idyllic location and natural beauty, New Caledonia offers everything a visitor could wish for in a South Pacific getaway—and more.

-Sailing charter operations are based in the capital city Noumea (pop.
-180,000) on the main island Grande-Terre.
-From there it's a short sail to a choice of sheltered bays, making this the ideal destination for easing into a sailing holiday.
-For most charterers, the ultimate New Caledonian destination is Île des Pins (Isle of Pines), a small island directly to the south.
-The Isle of Pines forms part of the outer barrier of the largest lagoon in the world, which defines New Caledonia's well-travelled sailing charter area.
-Within the lagoon there are literally hundreds of places to visit.
+Sailing charter operations are based in Nouméa, the capital city (pop.
+180,000) on the main island, Grande-Terre.
+From here, it's a short sail to a variety of sheltered bays, making it the ideal destination for easing into a sailing holiday.
+For most charterers, the ultimate New Caledonian destination is Île des Pins (Isle of Pines), a small island directly to the south. Île des Pins forms part of the outer barrier of the largest lagoon in the world, defining New Caledonia's well-travelled sailing charter area.
+Within the lagoon, there are literally hundreds of places to visit.

 The Beautiful Isle of Pines

-Thought of the Isle of Pines creates an image of most people's perfect tropical island - sandy beach shaded by coconut palms, a forested volcanic peak forming a spectacular backdrop - and it truly is a worthy destination.
-For one thing, the pristine sands extend uninterrupted all the way under your anchored boat, making swimming and snorkelling a convenient pleasure.
-The iconic pines are everywhere you look, as are the traditional water-craft the local Kanak people use for fishing and increasingly for tourist activity.
+Île des Pins evokes the perfect image of a tropical island—sandy beaches shaded by coconut palms, with a forested volcanic peak forming a spectacular backdrop.
+It’s a truly worthy destination.
+The pristine sands extend all the way under your anchored boat, making swimming and snorkeling a convenient pleasure.
+The iconic pines are everywhere, as are the traditional watercraft used by the local Kanak people for fishing and increasingly for tourism.

-Once safely anchored after an on-the-wind sail to the Isle of Pines, it's time to relax aboard your charter yacht.
-It's likely you are in one of the sheltered sandy bays of Kuto or Kanamera, and you're ready to dive Gadgi Bay with its magnificent coral sculptures.
-Dine on famous lobsters at one of the local restaurants, and next morning climb Pic N'ga to see the sunrise.
-Take a picnic lunch out to Brush Island, sail a pirogue with the locals in Upi, or explore the dried riverbed of Oro and swim in the fabulous blue waterhole.
+Once safely anchored after a breezy sail to Île des Pins, it’s time to relax aboard your charter yacht.
+Likely anchored in one of the sheltered sandy bays of Kuto or Kanamera, you’re ready to dive into Gadgi Bay, famous for its magnificent coral formations.
+Dine on famous lobsters at a local restaurant, then the next morning, climb Pic N'ga for a breathtaking sunrise.
+Take a picnic lunch to Brush Island, sail a pirogue with the locals in Upi, or explore the dried riverbed of Oro and swim in the crystal-clear blue waterhole.

 Sailing New Caledonia's World Heritage Lagoon

-Île des Pins, c'est magnifique.
-But there's a lot more to a New Caledonia bareboat holiday cruise.
-On the way out there, the extensive Prony Bay on the main island Grande Terre's southern tip can take days to explore if time allows.
-Just beyond is Port Boise with its resort dining facilities, while Île Ouen guards the bay's entrance.
+Île des Pins, c’est magnifique.
+But there’s so much more to a New Caledonia bareboat holiday cruise.
+On the way there, you’ll find Prony Bay, located at the southern tip of Grande Terre.
+This expansive bay can take days to explore if time allows.
+Just beyond Prony is Port Boise with its resort dining facilities, while Île Ouen guards the entrance to the bay.

-Sailing back to Noumea from Isle of Pines it's a downwind sail to the southern islands, a water world dotted with tiny islets.
-There's some good shelter, and an extraordinary amount of wildlife.
-Complete your holiday with a final night stopover at Îlot Amédée, and take in a bit of French South Pacific history at the famous lighthouse.
+Sailing back to Nouméa from Île des Pins is a downwind journey through the southern islands, a water world dotted with tiny islets.
+There’s excellent shelter and abundant wildlife.
+Complete your holiday with a final stopover at Îlot Amédée, where you can explore French South Pacific history at the famous lighthouse.

-The most popular New Caledonia charter itinerary stays in the southern lagoon.
-However if time allows, consider including the Loyalty Islands.
-A minimum 10-day cruise is advised to do all these beautiful islands justice.
-Two to three weeks is even better.
-Proven blue-water experience and a crew willing to undertake such a journey is essential.
+While most New Caledonia charter itineraries stay within the southern lagoon, if time allows, consider including the Loyalty Islands.
+A minimum 10-day cruise is advised to truly experience these beautiful islands, though two to three weeks is even better.
+Blue-water sailing experience and a willing crew are essential for such a journey.

-It takes 13-15 hours to sail from your anchorage on the Isle of Pines to Maré, the nearest in the group.
-Most charterers do a night sail to get there.
-Once in the Loyalty Islands the contrasts with the big lagoon can be a surprise.
-Many cruising visitors suggest Maré has the least going for it as a destination, staying just a a night at Tadine and moving on.
+It takes 13-15 hours to sail from Île des Pins to Maré, the closest island in the group.
+Most charterers opt for a night sail to get there.
+Once in the Loyalty Islands, the contrasts with the large lagoon may surprise you.
+Many cruising visitors suggest that Maré, with its relatively few attractions, warrants only a one-night stay at Tadine before moving on.

-It's another night (or very long day) sail between Maré and Lifou, the largest Loyalty island.
-For best shelter anchor on the west coast of Lifou, or sail around to Wè marina if that's in the plan (to be sure of a berth, tell them you're coming before the trip).
+It’s another night sail (or a very long day) from Maré to Lifou, the largest of the Loyalty Islands.
+For the best shelter, anchor on the west coast of Lifou, or head around to Wè Marina if that's your plan.
+Be sure to inform them of your arrival ahead of time to guarantee a berth.

-Maré and Lifou are both uplifted coral atolls, quite different form the usual idea of a Pacific Island destination.
-More ancient than the low-lying, sand-fringed outcrops, of which the third main Loyalty island Ouvéa is a typical example, Maré and Lifou are ringed by cliffs that once formed the outer reef.
-What were once the lagoons make up the islands' interiors.
+Maré and Lifou are uplifted coral atolls, quite different from the typical tropical island.
+More ancient than the low-lying, sand-fringed islands like Ouvéa—an example of the third major island in the group—Maré and Lifou are ringed by cliffs that were once the outer reef.
+What were once lagoons now make up the islands' interiors.

-Ouvéa is another long day-sail northward, a quintessential tropical island paradise that's the climax of your Loyalty islands charter.
-The local Melanesian people are friendly, and it’s important to acknowledge the privilege of visiting their home.
-Read up on any special local customs and expectations, and when visiting Ouvéa, take along a pouch of tobacco to present to the local chief.
+Ouvéa is a long day’s sail north, a quintessential tropical paradise and the highlight of your Loyalty Islands charter.
+The local Melanesian people are friendly, and it’s important to show respect for their home.
+Be sure to learn about local customs and expectations before visiting, and when you arrive in Ouvéa, bring a pouch of tobacco to present to the local chief as a gesture of goodwill.

-Returning to Noumea, sail across to the mainland at Nemu Island if time permits, then work your way around the coast and back to base.
+On your return to Nouméa, if time permits, sail across to the mainland at Nemu Island, then work your way along the coast back to base.

 Sailing Season and Climate

-Cooled by the surrounding Pacific Ocean and refreshing south easterly trade winds, New Caledonia enjoys a semi-tropical climate marked by two seasons.
-From October to March it is warm and humid, while April to September bring somewhat cooler and drier conditions.
-Sunrise is between 6.00 and 7.00 am and sunset between 5.00 and 6.00 pm.
+New Caledonia enjoys a semi-tropical climate, cooled by the surrounding Pacific Ocean and the refreshing south-easterly trade winds.
+The climate is marked by two seasons: from October to March, it is warm and humid, while from April to September, the weather is cooler and drier.
+Sunrise is between 6:00 and 7:00 a.m., and sunset falls between 5:00 and 6:00 p.m.

-Known to many as 'the land of the eternal spring', New Caledonia has an equable climate that invites swimming, sunbathing and sailing all year round.
-Conditions are suitable for chartering throughout the year, subject to the seasonal cyclones that can arise anywhere in the South Pacific.
+Known to many as "the land of eternal spring," New Caledonia’s equable climate makes it perfect for swimming, sunbathing, and sailing year-round.
+Conditions are suitable for chartering throughout the year, though it’s important to keep in mind the possibility of seasonal cyclones.
 The best months for a yacht charter are from September to November.

-Noumea and the surrounding coast offer good shelter from the prevailing southeasters, but on clearing Grande Terre it's an often-rigorous windward sail across to Isle of Pines.
+Nouméa and the surrounding coastline offer good shelter from the prevailing southeasters, but once you clear Grande Terre, the sail to Île des Pins can be a rigorous windward journey.
 Allow at least two days from base, stopping off at one of the many mainland bays.
-While labelled the largest lagoon in the world, this waterway is open at its southern end and a reasonable sea can roll in, making the experience closer to open-water sailing than crossing an enclosed lagoon.
+Although it's called the largest lagoon in the world, this waterway is open at its southern end, where a reasonable sea can roll in, making the experience feel more like open-water sailing than crossing an enclosed lagoon.

-Sailing back from Isle of Pines to Noumea is a pleasure.
-Make the most of the downwind sail, zigzagging through the southern Isles and exploring the remote anchorages you encounter.
-The job is made easy with your boat's chart plotter, not to mention the clarity of the water.
+The return sail from Île des Pins to Nouméa is a pleasure.
+Enjoy the downwind sail, zigzagging through the southern isles and exploring the remote anchorages you encounter.
+The journey is made easier with your boat’s chart plotter and the crystal-clear water.

-As mentioned a Loyalty Islands boat charter requires a lot of holiday sailing time there and back.
+As mentioned, a boat charter to the Loyalty Islands requires significant time to sail there and back.
 Plan to arrive in daylight.
-The cliffs of Maré and Lifou can be daunting to contemplate, but there are ample sheltered anchorages available.
+The cliffs of Maré and Lifou can be daunting, but ample sheltered anchorages are available.
 Visiting the Loyalty Islands is a special experience for the well-prepared skipper and crew.

 Take a look at this amazing drone video shot by 15-year-old Zach around the southern lagoon.
-Zach and his family took a Dream Yacht New Caledonia charter aboard a Lagoon 39.
+Zach and his family took a New Caledonia charter aboard a Lagoon 39.

 Difficult to pick one place above the rest.
 We were a little disappointed at the Isle of Pines that the locals have the place sown up.
 But we enjoyed the whole trip.
 Navigation was not as difficult as i was led to believe.
 The water maker on the boat made a huge difference and because there were eight of us we had a party every night.
 Lionel, New Zealand, Aug 17th, 2019